kyledavis109/Puppet/README.md

 ## About

 This project is a web scraping app that scrapes data from a top music charts webpage and saves the data to a database.
+Puppeteer is used to scrape web data and POSTGRES is used to save the scraped data.

 #### Installation